 mcbUSA COVID-19 Magazine

 In the face of the recent SARS-CoV-2 pandemic, mcbUSA has teamed up to bring you a magazine organized by Fundraising Chair Emily Sumpena!
 Learn about the pandemic and its potential treatments, how to protect yourself and others, and ways to support frontline workers, researchers, and organizations. (adapted from MCB Department News)

-Due to this year’s COVID-19 situation, we will not be holding Emphasis Night as an event.
+Due to the year’s COVID-19 situation, we will not be holding Emphasis Night as an event in 2020.
 However, we have compiled a list of questions and answers pertaining to each emphasis in a neat slideshow instead!
 Be sure to check it out!

 Education Committee Feature

 The recent coronavirus epidemic that has brought an end to many colleges and other schools throughout the United States has wreaked havoc all around the world.
 Coronavirus has been the top news story for the past month and many labs are working to find out more about the virus that seemed to come out of nowhere.